percona/percona-server-mongodb-operator/source/compare.rst

 Backups
 *******

-Review backup and restore capabilities of each solution.
+Here are the backup and restore capabilities of each solution.

 +-------------------------+-------------------------------+---------------------+---------------------+-----------------------------+
 | Feature/Product         | Percona Operator for MongoDB  | Bitnami Helm Chart  | KubeDB for MongoDB  | MongoDB Community Operator  |